LavaMoat/LavaMoat/packages/scorchwrap/README.md

 ### modes

 - default
-- paranoid - adds extra checks
+- paranoid - adds extra checks (not implemented)

 Things it could check in paranoid mode
 - use other hooks to check if the number of bundle entries equals the number of entries processed by the wrapper